Last Updated: 2023.04.28

 ・Long-term targets for decarbonization

-Fast Retailing commits to reducing absolute GHG emissions from its own operations such as stores and main offices by 90% by fiscal 2030 from a fiscal 2019 base year; and absolute GHG emissions from raw materials, fabric and garment production* by 20% over the same time frame.
-We also commit to achieving 100% sourcing of renewable electricity by fiscal 2030.
-These targets were approved by Science Based Targets initiative (SBTi) as science-based targets (SBTs), and are in line with the level of decarbonization required to achieve the Paris Agreement goals.
+Fast Retailing commits to reducing absolute GHG emissions from its own operations such as stores and main offices by 90% by the fiscal year ending August 2030 from the fiscal year ending August 2019 base year; and absolute GHG emissions from raw materials, fabric and garment production* by 20% over the same time frame.
+We also commit to achieving 100% sourcing of renewable electricity by the fiscal year ending August 2030.
+These targets were approved by the Science Based Targets initiative (SBTi) as science-based targets (SBTs), and are in line with the level of decarbonization required to achieve the Paris Agreement goals.

-We will further extend our efforts to reach net zero emissions by 2050.
+We will further extend our efforts to achieve the goal of net zero emissions by 2050.

 *UNIQLO and GU products